MitchellAW/FlandersBOT/README.md

 The bot also depends entirely on https://frinkiac.com/, https://morbotron.com/ and https://masterofallscience.com/ for all of its commands and may fail if the API for these sites change.

 ## Commands
+### !info

+Will send a personal message to the sender with more information regarding the bot.
+(Framework, Author, invite URL etc.)

+### !help

+Will send a personal mesage to the sender with a list of the commands.

 ### !simpsons

 Will post a random Simpsons quote with accompanying picture.